Eligibility for derivative citizenship from a United States citizen parent

-[T]he Child Citizenship Act of 2000 [the Act] provide automatic citizenship for a child born outside of the United States when all the following conditions have been fulfilled:
+The United States Congress in passing the Child Citizenship Act of 2000 [the Act] provides automatic citizenship for a child born outside of the United States when all the following conditions have been fulfilled:

 (1) At least one parent of the child is a citizen of the United States, whether by birth or naturalization.

 (2) The child is under the age of eighteen (18) years.

 (3) The child is residing in the United States in the legal and physical custody of the citizen parent by a lawful admission for permanent residence.

 To be eligible for citizenship under the Act a person must prove that all the above three conditions apply to him or her after February 26, 2001 (the date the law took effect).
 At the moment all three conditions are met the child is automatically a U.S. citizen.